nizamiza/rpm/README.md

     remember that only the last plugin is treated as the "main" plugin.
 Others will not show up when you run `:RpmList`.

-3. Run `:RpmInstall` to install the plugins.
-This will clone the repositories into the `~/.config/nvim/pack/plugins/start/` directory and then run the setup function for each plugin.
+3. Run `:RpmInstall` to install the plugin.
+This will clone the repositories of all dependencies into the `<neovim-config-dir>/pack/plugins/start/` directory and then run the init function (second argument from the config file) for each plugin.

-4. Alternatively, run `:RpmInstallAll` to install all plugins in the `lua/plugins/` directory.
+4. Alternatively, run `:RpmInstallAll` to install all plugins configured in the `lua/plugins/` directory.

 5. Run `:RpmList` to see a list of installed plugins.